 The thing that I don’t particularly like is that you still need to buy a physical book to go along with the online courses.

-All in all, there is pretty nothing much to pick on if you are referring to a solid institution like MIT.
+All in all, there is pretty much nothing else to complain about if you are referring to a solid institution like MIT.

 4. Open Learning Initiative (Carnegie Mellon University)

 Not to be outdone by MIT, Pittsburgh based Carnegie Mellon also offers its own version of online classes.

-Naturally (at least I think), they cannot compete with MIT in term of scope and depth.
-But I think there is more thinking going into the organization of the courses and I find the teaching easy to follow, and a better customer experience as a result.
+Naturally (at least I think), they cannot compete with MIT in terms of scope and depth.
+But it seem that there is more thought going into the organization of the courses and I find the teaching easy to follow, and a better customer experience as a result.